Fuel Caddy For 2007-2018 Jeep Wrangler JK

 - Comes with a convenient shaker siphon for easy fuel retrieval

-Please Note: Installation of the Fuel Caddy requires the use of a 17″ wheel.
+Please Note: Installation of the Fuel Caddy requires the use of a 17″ wheel or larger.

 - Manufacturing Process: